kingsdigitallab/alice-thornton/frontend/posts/blog/2022-11-28-tei-events-thornton-books.md

-[^2]: 'But the time of that faire att maulton was come, and my deare heart, would needs goe thither. prettending to me some earnest bussiness to speake with somme, about some monney owed him. & I seeing a fitt of his Pallsye241 drawing on, was extreamly against his goeing att that time': *Book 3: The Second Book of My Widowed Condition*, British Library MS Add 88897/2, p.
+[^2]: 'But the time of that faire att maulton was come, and my deare heart, would needs goe thither. prettending to me some earnest bussiness to speake with somme, about some monney owed him. & I seeing a fitt of his Pallsye drawing on, was extreamly against his goeing att that time': *Book 3: The Second Book of My Widowed Condition*, British Library MS Add 88897/2, p.
 96.

 [^3]: '1658	 The weakenesse of my bodie continued So great and long affter my hard Child birth of my sonne. that it brought me allmost into a consumtion. non expecting for manye daies together that I should at all recover. & when it was don I was lame allmost a qr of a yeare of my left knee, that I gott in my labour': *BookRem*, p.
 32.